douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * princo - prince
 * printempo - spring (season)
 * prioritati - to prioritize
+* prioritatigi - to prioritize
 * prioritato - priority
+* prioritigi - to prioritize
 * pripensado - deliberation
 * pripensi - to consider; to ponder
 * prirabi - to rob